SamuraiWTF/samuraiwtf/README.md

 The purpose behind this project is to migrate the SamuraiWTF (http://www.samurai-wtf.org), which until now has been maintained as a monolithic virtual machine, to a "packageable" distribution system.
 The current direction of choice is Vagrant with a VirtualBox provider, which is the effort in this master branch.
 Alternative efforts can be found in other branches.

+**To download an OVA to import a full virtual machine, visit https://

 ## Prerequisites
 - Vagrant - https://www.vagrantup.com/
 - Virtualization Software - The base vagrant box used supports virtualbox, vmware, and parallels, but testing at this time has been solely on virtualbox - https://www.virtualbox.org/